What is Train Jam?

 Train Jam will commence on Thursday March 15, 2018 and finish on Saturday March 17, 2018.
 This will allow people a bit of wiggle room to setup their booths and/or explore San Francisco before GDC which runs from March 19 – March 23, 2018.
 There will be TBD non-mandatory activities on Wednesday March 14, 2018 for attendees who arrive in Chicago early.

 How does this work?

 As in a non-train game jam, there will be a theme announced at the beginning and participants will have 52 hours to form teams, conceptualize an idea, and create a game.

 As far as the train ride goes, we will arrange all of the train-related logistics.
 You simply have to meet the group in Chicago’s Union Station where we will all get on a train and start jamming!

 We will have a non-mandatory pre-jam get together the day before the train leaves, where attendees will be able to pick up their information packet and mingle with their fellow jammers.

-After the jam is over, we will have a Train Jam booth space available at GDC throughout the week where all of the games created during Train Jam will be displayed.
+After the jam is over, we will have a Train Jam booth space available on the expo floor of GDC where all of the games created during Train Jam will be displayed.